nikolamilosevic86/RichAnnotator/README.md

 RichAnnotator is an annotation tool crafted for rich web documents written in XML-like format.
 One of the applications is supposed to be annotation of PubMedCentral documents, including rich elements such as tables and figures.

-Tool was proposed for development during [http://blahmuc.linkedannotation.org/ BLAHmuc].
-Original proposal that was accepted by BLAHmuc can be found [https://gist.github.com/nikolamilosevic86/c94382d4b52705e9ae75dab0eda6381e here].
+Tool was proposed for development during [BLAHmuc](http://blahmuc.linkedannotation.org/).
+Original proposal that was accepted by BLAHmuc can be found [here](https://gist.github.com/nikolamilosevic86/c94382d4b52705e9ae75dab0eda6381e).

 ## Javascript XML parser